 The research interests of the instructors in the department include wireless mobile communications, CDMA communications, fuzzy systems, channel estimation, multi-user detection techniques, channel synchronization and equalization techniques, renewable energy resources, environmental problems, energy generation, IT project management, information extraction, text mining, data mining, databases, classification, machine learning, business intelligence, supervisory control theory, linear and nonlinear systems control, power electronics, global positioning systems, TOA, AOA and TDOA position determination methods, fast vector rotation methods, project/problem/work based learning, online project/problem/work based learning, ICT learning, learning technologies, engineering education, computer education, vocational education, cryptology, data privacy, network security, digital and analog signal processing, digital filter design/implementation, fixed broadband networks, information forensics and security, control systems, sliding mode control, decoupled non-linear systems.

-For detailed description of courses refer to Course Descriptions
+- For detailed description of courses refer to Module Handbook.